rafikdraoui/gazouilli/README.md

 ### Writers

 The filtered output is then given to one or more *writers* to be converted into another format.
-At the moment, there is a MIDI file writer and a flopkestra bytecode writer.
+At the moment, there are writers for MIDI files, flopkestra bytecode and JSON.

 ## Dependencies